yuri-spizhovyi-mit/ET6-Programming-With-Python/1_development_workflows/deliverables.md

 - [ ] You created your Profile README repository using [the template `username` repository](https://github.com/MIT-Emerging-Talent/username)
+- [ ] Your repository’s name matches your GitHub username.
-- [ ] All of the CI checks pass under the Actions tab
+- [ ] All of the CI checks pass under the Actions tab. _Or_ you commented the lines that failed CI checks explaining why you broke the rule to get the README you wanted. (eg. “I used HTML to align the image in the center”)

 ## Suggested Study